 First Friday of the month at 6:00 p.m.

 The Family Shabbat service begins and is tailored for families with school-age children.
 Family Shabbat features youth-oriented music accompanied by guitar with most prayers sung by all.
-Rabbi Wolfe gives a short talk especially suited for children.
-Led by Rabbi Greg Wolfe and Dan Tennenbaum.
+A rabbi gives a short talk especially suited for children.
+Led by a rabbi and Dan Tennenbaum.

 Second Friday of the month at 6:00 p.m.